Rental ad management help

 Is this site free?
 Preferential placement and multi-ads

-The other two types of ads, monthly ads and multi-ads, let you pay an initial and very affordable placement fee.
-You can also select preferential placement for these ads.
-If you choose preferential placement, your ads will always be at the top of the lists and search results where your ads would appear.
-It is the best way to increase your ads' vibility on the site.
+Those two types of ads, weekly ads with preferential placement, let you pay an initial and very affordable placement fee.
+If you choose preferential placement, your ads will always be displayed twice: once at the top of the lists in the promoted apartments section and also in the search results with the other listings but with a more visible layout.
+It is the best way to increase your ads' visibility on the site.

 You can add photos for these ads and a link to your website if you have one.
-Ads with photos are seen 2,5 times more often than ads withouth them and ads with preferential placement are seen 4,75 times more often.
-These ads start at $3.99 plus taxes for 2 weeks without preferential placement.
+Ads with photos are seen 2,5 times more often than ads without them and ads with preferential placement are seen 4,75 times more often.

-With multi-ads, you can advertise many apartments in one ad or have one apartment appear in more than on section (in the Annual rental and Short term rental sections for example).
-One multi-ad can replace many single monthly ads and will appear in all the sections those single ads would have appeared.
+With multi-choices, you can advertise many apartments in one ad or have one apartment appear in more than on section (in the Annual rental and Short term rental sections for example).
+One multi-choice ad can replace many single monthly ads and will appear in all the sections those single ads would have appeared.
 The main advantage of multi-ads is the reduction of advertising costs.
+Ads with multi-choices are a more expensive more less than if you place separate ads.

 There are no refunds for ads placed on the site.